Fellows

 Rosengarten holds a BA in psychological and brain sciences from Washington University in St. Louis and an MA in child study and human development from Tufts University.

 Victor Sanchez is a PhD student in the Economics and Education program at Teacher College, Columbia University.
-He specializes in the intersections between higher education, public policy, teacher training, and international teacher labor markets.
-The focus of his current work is on understanding the disparities in cost for teacher board exams and the local labor market responses to the increased supply of international teachers with J-1 visas.
+He specializes in the economics of higher education.
+The focus of his current work is on the labor market outcomes of community college students in bachelor's degree programs.

-Prior to becoming a PEAR Fellow, Sanchez was engaged in a Master’s of Public Policy at the University of Virginia.
-While there, Sanchez worked as a graduate teaching assistant for research methods and policy analysis classes and as a research assistant for EdPolicy Works; his work at EdPolicy Works centered on studying the barriers of increasing the capacity of community college nursing programs, improving the accessibility and utility of the college scorecard website, and collecting data on each state’s unemployment insurance job search requirements.
+Prior to becoming a PEAR Fellow, Sanchez earned a master of public policy degree at the University of Virginia.
+While there, Sanchez worked as a graduate teaching assistant for research methods and policy analysis classes and as a research assistant for EdPolicy Works.
+His work at EdPolicy Works centered on studying the barriers of increasing the capacity of community college nursing programs, improving the accessibility and utility of the College Scorecard website, and collecting data on each state’s unemployment insurance job search requirements.
 Prior to his studies at UVA, he earned a BA in public policy and administration at Brigham Young University-Idaho while serving as a member of the Ririe City Council.

 2022 PEAR Fellows